scala/docs.scala-lang/_overviews/scala3-contribution/procedures-testing.md

 Compilation tests run the compiler over input files, using various settings.
 Input files are found within the `tests/` directory at the root of the compiler repo.

-Test input files are categorised further by the virtue of placing them in the subdirectories of the `tests/` directory.
+Test input files are categorised further by placing them in the subdirectories of the `tests/` directory.
 A small selection of test categories include:

 - `tests/pos` – tests that should compile: pass if compiles successfully.